PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 09:05:04
+Last updated: 2024-04-06 09:06:55
-Random Quote: Our country is vulnerable.
-We need new heroes. - Bucky Barnes
+Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers